dhis2/dhis2.github.io/_posts/2019-10-29-dhis2-and-docker.md

 A: Of course!
 D2 cluster supports --image flag, which allows you to do just that.
 Example: `d2 cluster up myimage --image dhis2/core:2.32.2-tomcat-8.5.34-jre8-alpine`.
 Read more on [d2 cli README page](https://github.com/dhis2/cli/tree/master/packages/cluster).

+Q: **Can I set JAVA_OPTS for the docker container?**
+A: Sure, it's simple.
+You need to add additional environment variable to the 'environment' section of your `docker-compose.yml`.
+Variable should be called `JAVA_OPTS`.
+Example with command line invocation: `docker run -v $pathToYourDhisConf:/DHIS2_home/dhis.conf dhis2/core:2.33.0 -e JAVA_OPTS=$yourJavaOpts`

 ---

 # Resources: